apcurium/resxible/README.md

-# XYZ
+# resxible

-##What's XYZ?
+##What's resxible?
-XYZ is a simple tool to generate automatically **several** platform-dependent resource files from a **single** RESX file.
+resxible is a simple tool to generate automatically **several** platform-dependent resource files from a **single** RESX file.

 ##Overview

 ##Installation

 ###from the nuget package
-* add the nuget package XYZ to your common project which contains the RESX file
+* add the nuget package resxible to your common project which contains the RESX file

 ###from the binaries
 * download the latest binaries here and unzip the content into your common project which contains the RESX file